scp756-221/course-site/docs/tprj/page.md

 ## 1. Propose an application within some domain

-Your application is to be a distributed system for the operation of an organization.
-This organization needs only be hypothetical though it should represent a reasonable domain.
-For example, a ride-sharing company (or a similar business in the so-called sharing economy) is a valid choice.
-Something conventional such as a bank or insurance company is also valid.

-Because this course is focused on the system aspect of a distributed system, your term project's focus will be similarly focused.
-Specifically, there is insufficient time to program any of the (albeit interesting) data science techniques into your application.
-Continuing with the example above, you are to skip implementing the rider/car matching algorithm.
-Or the GPS feed of the driver's location to the rider.
-These data processing/handling need are important but are overlays onto the distributed nature of the application.
+Because this course is focused on the distributed system aspects (as opposed to the AI/ML aspects) of a cloud application, your term project will be similarly focused.
+To be clear, there is insufficient time to program any of the (albeit interesting) data science techniques into your application.
+If you do choose to implement a wholly new microservices, take care to manage the scope of that.
+(E.g., do not spend too much time training/tuning your model.)
+Continuing with the example above, do not implement smart playlist using a cool ML technique from CMPT 7xx.
+These data processing/handling techniques are important but are only overlays for your application.
 (I will leave them to other courses and/or your future employers.)

-Your application must be stateful: user (or a proxy) and session/login are a minimum.
-You can go as far as desired based on your chosen domain, creativity and effort.

-You can certainly model this application on a problem/system from your professional experience.
-However, do not replicate any proprietary schema or techniques in your project.
-Within the constraints of the remainder of the term (~eight weeks), the application need/can not be too sophisticated.
+Within the constraints of the latter half of the term (~eight weeks), the application need/can not be too sophisticated.

-Your application must feature at least 3 types of entities (e.g., user, widget, gizmo) and 5 operations that relate 2 or 3 of them (e.g., operate-on-widget-with-gizmo, pair-widget-with-gizmo, etc).

-Each such operation (a public call) needs to make use of additional underlying calls (e.g., read-from-database, validate-user-has-funds, etc).
-Finally, your application must use DynamoDB for storing its data.

 ## 2. Implement your application using exercise material supplied to date

-To accelerate the development of your team's application, you will be using templates and material that you have accumulated over the exercises to date and yet to come.
-The following attributes are mandatory:
+You are encouraged to reuse as much as you can of the material supplied to date within the course.

 ### Technologies
-1. To be operated on AWS (personal account), Azure or GCP
+1. To be operated on a public cloud: AWS (personal account), Azure, GCP, or equivalent.
-1. Within a managed Kubernetes cluster (EKS, AKS or GKE)
+1. Within a managed Kubernetes cluster (EKS, AKS, GKE, or equivalent)
-1. With istio as a service mesh
 1. Following a Microservices architecture
 1. Serving up a number of REST API
 1. Validated/tested/analysed with traffic load generated by Gatling.io
 1. Persisting data to DynamoDB

 The choices above were made in consideration of the technology/pattern's prevalence, track-record in the market-place and ease of use/learning.
-This in turn translates into community know-how, reliability and easy/available tooling. **Your team should spend no more than ½ the project time/effort on development.**
+This in turn translates into community know-how, reliability and easy/available tooling. **Your team should spend no more than half your time/effort development.**

-I highly encourage you to implement your REST API using Python and Flask especially if this is your time.
-However, if you have prior experience implementing REST API using an alternate language/library, you may make a request to the instructor for approval to use an alternative.
+However, if you have prior experience implementing REST API using an alternate language/library, you can certainly do so.

-The remaining ½ of your time is devoted to operating, measurement and analyzing the produced system.
+The remaining half of your time is devoted to operating, measurement and analyzing the produced system.
 Note that this does not mean testing and debugging!
 You will need the time to work with and analyze your system and (most importantly) write it up.

 ## 3. Run your application with a load and document its behaviour.

-Exercise 5 will introduce you to Gatling.
+Guide 9 Gatling.
 In the interim, visit [Gatling Academy](https://gatling.io/academy/) and sign-up.
 Work through [Module 1](https://academy.gatling.io/courses/Run-your-first-tests-with-Gatling) to learn how Gatling works and how to build/use a simulation.
 You should use the containerized Gatling setup inside the exercise to run your simulation.
 But it will be more convenient to develop your simulations using a local install of Gatling.
 (Recall that you have previously installed Gatling as part of Exercise 1.)

 Build a _coverage simulation_ that exercises your entire API.
 This first simulation need to exercise every public API call that you've implemented.
 Consider this the equivalent of every API target that was implemented in `api.mak`: `cuser`, `uuser`, `duser`, `apilogin`, `apilogoff`, `cmusic`, `rmusic`, & `dmusic`.
 Note that private APIs (e.g., `db`'s  `read`, `write`, `update`, `delete`) are not needed in this coverage simulation.
 Run, save and submit a run of this simulation.